 Ever have your toes go numb in the snow, even through your socks and snow boots?
 Imagine shoving your whole foot into the snow with just that sock on.
-Dog’s face something similar when it comes to bitter freezing temps.
+Dog’s faces is something similar when it comes to bitter freezing temps.

 Exposure to extreme cold can cause your dog’s paws to crack, go numb and be overall painful.
 Factor in that snowmelt and salt is often on the ground during these times and now the risk for salt burn arises.
 That pain doesn’t just vanish as soon as he’s back indoors either.

-Taking the time to remove ice build and salt from dog’s paws during the winter.
-Not only does it ease any discomfort, it prevents snow prints and salt stains from covering your floors.
+By taking the time to remove ice build and salt from the dog’s paws during the winter.
+Not only does it ease any discomfort, but it also prevents snow prints and salt stains from covering your floors.

 How do I clean my dog’s feet?

 It’s a straightforward question with a seemingly obvious answer, but there’s no “one size fits all” when it comes to any dog.
 It’s best to determine the options that best fit the circumstance – injury, dirt, weather, etc.